hyndex/ModernWifi/README.md

 pio run -e esp32
 ```

-This will compile the project for ESP32 with all features enabled, including HTTPS and mDNS support.
+This will compile the project for ESP32 with all features enabled, including HTTPS, mDNS support, statistics tracking, and custom parameters.
+The ESP32 environment uses SPIFFS for filesystem storage and includes the AsyncTCP and ESPAsyncWebServer libraries.

 #### ESP32-S3 (Fully Supported)